Using Multiple Hot Deck Data Sets for Inference

 Generating Imputations

-The data we will use come from Poe, Tate, and Keith (1999) dealing with democracy and state repression.
+The data we will use come from Poe et al. (1999) dealing with democracy and state repression.
 First we need to call the hot.deck routine on the dataset.

 library(hot.deck)